 Right to buy your council home

-Thing to Consider Before Submitting a Right to Buy Application
+Thing to Consider Before Submitting your Application

-- Someone who shares your Tenancy.
+- someone who shares your Tenancy.

-- Your spouse or civil partner.
+- your spouse or civil partner.

-- Up to 3 family members who have lived with you for the last 12 months as their main home.
+- up to 3 family members who have lived with you for the last 12 months as their main home.

-- Do you have the required documents you need to provide for identification purposes for all Tenants to be included in the Right to Buy.
+Before applying for a right to by you need to consider whether you have the required documents you need to provide for identification purposes for all Tenants to be included in the Right to Buy.

 Examples of Documents that can be used for ID Verification